 - The best noise-cancelling earbuds right now

-While we wait for official updates, here's what we know so far, including the AirPods Pro 2's potential release date, price, specs, features, and more.
+In the meantime, here's what we know so far, including the potential AirPods Pro 2 release date, price, specs, features, and more.

 Apple AirPods Pro 2 release date